haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/clis.md

 ...
 ```

-<a class="prompt prompt-info">If speed is an issue, please turn the postprocess option off for your run!</a>
+**Note**: If speed is an issue, please turn the postprocess option off for your run!

 You can find additional help by running the command: `haddock3-analyse -h` and `haddock3-traceback -h` and reading